 The Museum of the American Arts & Crafts Movement

-Downtown St. Pete's newest museum showcases brilliant handcrafted art.
+This downtown St. Pete museum showcases brilliant handcrafted art.

 A state-of-the-art facility in downtown St. Pete, the Museum of the American Arts & Crafts Movement is a marvel, inside and out.

-St. Pete is well-known for its creative, independent spirit – which is why it's the perfect place for the Museum of the American Arts & Crafts Movement.
-The highly anticipated facility opened to the public in 2021, and it's full of captivating works of art in a gorgeously designed space.
+St. Pete is well-known for its creative, independent spirit – which is why it's the perfect place for the Museum of the American Arts & Crafts Movement, a gorgeously designed facility that houses captivating works of art.
 Here’s everything you need to know before you visit this striking museum in the heart of downtown St. Pete.

 What’s Happening at the Museum

-The Museum of the American Arts & Crafts Movement presents "Dignity and Grace: These Humbler Metals," a collection of more than 300 works of art including lamps, chandeliers and other examples of metalwork.
+Now on permanent exhibit is "Dignity and Grace: These Humbler Metals," a collection of more than 300 works of art including lamps, chandeliers, and other examples of metalwork.
 Artists whose work is featured in the exhibit range from Frank Lloyd Wright and Tiffany Studios to The Roycroft Shops, Gustav Stickley and Dirk van Erp.

 See Incredible, Handmade Works of Art and Craft